Reporting Requirements and Schedules / E-Reporting

 All funds regulated under the Cayman Islands’ Mutual Funds Law must submit, to CIMA, the following documents covering the fund’s financial year, within six months of the fund’s financial year-end:

-These documents must be submitted electronically through CIMA’s electronic reporting (E-reporting) system explained below.
+These documents must be submitted electronically through CIMA’s electronic reporting (E-reporting or REEFS) system explained below.

 Waivers/Exemptions & Extensions